Down The Stretch Ranch

 As these equine athletes offer comfort and companionship to the visiting groups, the organization provides a situation for the horses and humans to thrive.
 In this form of equine therapy, there are parallels and connections to be made between horse and guest.

 Once a guest selects a horse, they are told the story of that horse and shown race replays to understand the animal’s background.
-The guests are allowed to ride around the ranch to spend more time with the off-the-track Thoroughbred.
+The guests are given the opportunity to ride around the ranch to spend more time with the off-the-track Thoroughbred.

 The ranch also offers housing for attending guests, with many choosing to extend their stay or return to the ranch later.

-In the last 2 years, the ranch adopted out 20 horses to qualified homes.
+In the last 2 years the ranch adopted 20 horses to qualified homes.
+This adoption process helps the ranch continue to bring in newly retired racehorses.

 Success Stories